Kansas’ top court rejects 2 anti-abortion laws, bolstering a state right to abortion access

 Kansas' top court declared in a 2019 decision that abortion access is a matter of bodily autonomy and a "fundamental" right under the state constitution.
 Voters in August 2022 also decisively rejected a proposed amendment that would have explicitly declared abortion not a fundamental right and allowed state lawmakers to greatly restrict or ban it.

-Lawyers for the state had urged the justices to walk back their 2019 ruling and uphold the two laws, which haven't been enforced because of the legal battles over them.
+Lawyers for the state had urged the justices to walk back the 2019 ruling and uphold the two laws, which hadn't yet been enforced because of the legal battles over them.
 The state's solicitor general, appointed by Republican Attorney General Kris Kobach, had argued the 2022 vote didn't matter in determining whether the laws could stand.

 The court disagreed and handed abortion-rights supporters a big legal victory.